Drazin Inverses in Categories: Properties of Drazin Inverses

 \subsection{Drazin maps whose composite is not Drazin.}

-In the following section we will discuss numerous properties of Drazin inverses.
-Unfortunately, Drazin inverses do not necessarily play well with composition.
+We begin with the important observation that, unfortunately, Drazin inverses do not behave well with respect to composition.
 So here we take the opportunity to exhibit two Drazin endomorphisms whose composite is not Drazin.
 We first observe that a function $f: \mathbb{N} \to \mathbb{N}$ which is strictly increasing (i.e. $f(n) > n$) and order-preserving (i.e. if $m \leq n$ then $f(m) \leq f(n)$) cannot be Drazin.
 Indeed, suppose that there is a Drazin inverse $f^D$ with index $k$, then by \textbf{[D.1]} and \textbf{[D.3]} we get that:

-So $f^k(0) > f^k(0)$, which is a contraction, and so $f$ does not have a Drazin inverse.
+So $f^k(0) > f^k(0)$, which is a contradiction, and so $f$ does not have a Drazin inverse.
+Now consider the two idempotents: